Finding great teen birthday party ideas can feel a bit daunting.

 So it does happen, but thankfully this is more the exception than the rule.

-It’s a great idea to be present at your teen birthday parties, if only to refill the popcorn bowl and make sure things don’t get out of hand.
+It’s a great idea to be present at your teen birthday parties, if only to refill the popcorn bowl, make sure things don’t get out of hand and reinforce ground rules.

 Are we cool parents?
 I’m not sure, but I sure feel like one after each party.